alexandersep/alexandersep/README.md

 ## about_me

 - Education: B.A.
-(Moderatorship) Honours in Computer Science and a M.C.S in Computer Science
+(Moderatorship) Honours in Computer Science with First Class Honours, and a M.C.S in Computer Science with Distinction
 - Working: AI Framework Engineer @ Intel
 - Email: sepelenco@gmail.com
 - Pronouns: he/him/ona